srujangit123/Miwok/README.md

 # Miwok
-An app built after watching udacity android course.
+An app built which is built with the help of udacity android course.